 Lucid dreams occur when a person is aware that he or she is sleeping and thus, can interfere with the plot of the dream.
 The most telltale example of such a dream would be when you see yourself falling into the void and suddenly take control of your dream and turn falling into flying.

 The research team asked 30 volunteers to try to build a dream on the representation of a scene from the Old Testament where the prophet Elijah accepts the help of an angel.

-Twenty-four of the thirty volunteers managed to experience a normal lucid dreaming or sleeping in semi-dormant state.
+Twenty-four of the thirty volunteers managed to experience normal lucid dreaming or sleeping in a semi-dormant state.

 When the volunteers were asked to repeat the experiment, only 15 managed to do it again.

 Copyright © 2012-2023 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.